geoff-samuel/pyC3D/README.md

 # pyC3d
-Python C3D Reading and Writing libraries, and modules to be used with 3rd party 3d packages such as Maya and Blender
+Python C3D Reading libraries to make reading in motion capture data easy and accessible to various 3rd party DCC's such as Maya, Blender, 3Ds Max and others.